doxxing AI & Automation

 The legality of doxxing can be complex.
 It can depend on various factors, including the jurisdiction, the type of information published, and the intent of the person posting the information.
 If someone publishes your name and address online to incite violence or harassment against you, that could be considered a crime.

-The United States, where doxxing is not specifically prohibited by federal law.
+• In the United States doxxing is not specifically prohibited by federal law.
 Still, it can be illegal under state laws prohibiting stalking, harassment, or unauthorized access to someone’s computer or online accounts.
 Penalties can range from fines to imprisonment, depending on the severity of the offense.

 On social media